AmericanBagel/minecraft-but/README.md

 - and the obligatory **YOU** for reading this and hopefully playing my data pack!
 You're the reason I make them!

 # 🏷️ Todo / Future
+For plans for the future of this datapack, please view the [GitHub project for this datapack](https://github.com/users/AmericanBagel/projects/2/views/1) or refer to the issues.

 # 👥 Contributing
 Feel free to contribute.
 Any help is appreciated.
 If it's something as simple as removing an unnecessary `at @s` or even just cleaning up comments, it helps a lot!